urvin-compliance/grapht/README.md

 ## Ruby API

-To generate the same **horizontal bar graph** using the Ruby API, we can do the
+To generate the same **horizontal bar graph** generated in the CLI section--using the Ruby API--we can do the following:
-following:

     json   = "[{ \"name\": \"foo\", \"value\": 20 },{ \"name\": \"bar\", \"value\": 40 },{ \"name\": \"baz\", \"value\": 35 }]"
     type   = Grapht::Type::BAR_HORIZONTAL
     graph  = Grapht::Shell.exec type, json

+## Error Handling

+Grapht will raise an error in the following scenarios:

+- When any of its dependencies cannot be found.
+Currently, Grapht depends upon the D3.js and JSON2 javascript libraries.
+These dependencies can be found in Grapht's `vendor` directory.
+- When an unknown graph type is supplied to Grapht
+- When malformed JSON is supplied to Grapht
+- When PhantomJS raises an internal error

+When using Grapht's CLI, all errors are printed to `STDERR` and Grapht exits with an exit-code of `1`.

+When accessing Grapht's features through the Ruby API, all errors are presented as instances of `Grapht::Shell::Error`.
+The error messages, in this case, are consistent with the errors messages raised from the CLI.